Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: -algebra-valued Positive Definite Kernel with Spectral Truncation

 \subsection{Positive definiteness}

-To define an RKHM introduced in Subsection~\ref{subsec:c_star}, the kernel $k$ has to be positive definite.
+To construct an RKHM, which is introduced in Subsection~\ref{subsec:c_star}, the kernel $k$ has to be positive definite.
 Thus, we investigate the positive definiteness of the proposed kernels.
-Regarding $k_n^{\opn{poly},q}(x,y)$, we can show the positive definiteness since $x_i$ and $y_i$ are separated by the product.
-Regarding $k_n^{\opn{sep}}(x,y)$, since $x$ and $y$ depend only on $\tilde{k}$, we can use the positive definiteness of $\tilde{k}$. \begin{proposition} The kernels $k_n^{\opn{poly},q}$ and $k_n^{\opn{sep}}$ are positive definite. \end{proposition}
+Regarding $k_n^{\opn{poly},q}(x,y)$, we can show the positive definiteness since $x_i$ and $y_i$ are separated by the product. \begin{proposition} The kernel $k_n^{\opn{poly},q}$ is a positive definite kernel. \end{proposition}